auth0/docs/articles/microsites/call-api/call-api-single-page-app.md

 Using Auth0 in your applications means that you will be "outsourcing" the authentication process to a centralized login page in the same way that Gmail, YouTube, and any other Google property redirects to [accounts.google.com](http://accounts.google.com) whenever a user signs in.

 Your user will authenticate, and Auth0 will generate an ID Token and Access Token that will be passed back to your application.
-The Access Token can then be used to call your API and extract attributes for that user (such as name, email, role, or a custom attribute)
+The Access Token can then be used to call your API.

 ## How it works

 When your app needs to fetch user data from your API:

-1. If the user is not already authenticated, our SDK redirects the user to your Auth0 Authorization Server.
+1. If the user is not already authenticated, our SDK redirects the user to your Auth0 Authorization Server, requesting an Authorization Code and ID Token.
-2. The user authenticates with Auth0 using one of your configured login options (e.g., username/password, social identity provider, SAML).
+2. The user authenticates with Auth0 using one of your configured login options (e.g., username/password, social identity provider, SAML) and Auth0 responds with the code and ID Token.
-3. Your app requests an ID Token, Access Token, and Refresh token.
+3. Your app's API backend can use the code to request an ID Token, Access Token, and Refresh Token from Auth0's Token endpoint.
-4. Auth0 responds with the requested tokens.
+4. Auth0 responds with the user's requested tokens.
 5. The Access Token can be used to call your API and retrieve requested data.

 For single-page web apps, Auth0 uses the [Single-Page Login Flow](/flows/concepts/single-page-login-flow).